1st Regiment of the Line (King's Own): Formation

 By 1811, the regimental strength was almost halved, totalling only 1,958 men and officers.
 Since the Neapolitan Army had been formed, a conscription "issue" had been given each year, much like an ordnance or yearly army reorganisation.
 As part of the 1811 conscription, the old 1st Infantry Regiment was disbanded, and subsequently ordered to reform in Pescara under the new title of the 1st Regiment of the Line (King's Own), taking many veterans which began returning from the Iberian Peninsula.
 This new regiment was also organised very different from the old 1st, with four battalions now, instead of the old two.
 Meanwhile, the old 1st and 2nd battalions of the 1st Infantry Regiment were made independent, and shortly after helped form the new 8th Regiment of the Line.

-Though the Kingdom of Naples turned its back on Napoléon in 1813, the regiment, nor any of the other Nepolitan units would see service in the small Northern Italian Campaign of 1814.
+Though the Kingdom of Naples turned its back on Napoléon in 1813, neither this regiment, nor any of the other Neapolitan units would see service in the small Italian Campaign of 1813-1814.
 By 1 February 1814, the Neapolitan Army had been completely reorganised, with new permanent divisions and brigades.
 As part of these reforms, the 1st was assigned along with the 2nd Light Infantry Regiment to the 1st Brigade of the 1st Division commanded by Generale Pepe and Generale Carasco respectively.

 Neapolitan War

 Just before the beginning of the disastrous Neapolitan War, the army was again reorganised into two field armies; King Murat's Army and the Army of the Interior (or Reserve).
 The 1st Infantry were one of the unlucky units chosen to join the ill-fated Field Army.
-Though still part of Pepe's Brigade, in Carrascosa's Division, the regiment had now expanded to 2,551 men, tho many of these "men" were untrained peasants, former prisoners, guerrillas, or just simply not motivated.
+Though still part of Pepe's Brigade, in Carrascosa's Division, the regiment had now expanded to 2,551 men, though many of these "men" were untrained peasants, former prisoners, guerrillas, or just simply not motivated.

 The first battle occurred at Modena on 4 April 1815, with the majority of Generale Filangieri and General Carrasscosa's Divisions being captured or wounded.
 The regiment then saw defeat after defeat at Occhiobello (7 April 1815), Carpi (10 April 1815), Pesaro (28 April 1815), Scapezzano (1 May 1815), and finally the disastrous Battle of Tolentino.
 The few men who made it out of these battles retreated to the Fortress of Gaeta, where they were then captured after a long and arduous siege, which ended on 8 August 1815.

 Finally, on 8 August 1815, following the fall of Gaeta, the Kingdom of Naples was abolished, and with it went the 1st Infantry Regiment, which struck its regimental colours that same day.